<Note: This page includes Horror, Thriller, and Psychodrama>

 w/ Zalman King, Deborah Winters, Robert Walden, Mark Goddard, Brion James, Charles Siebert, Bill Adler, Alice Ghostley

 “The ‘70s saw a decline in the use of psychedelic drugs,” according to ReSearch’s Incredibly Strange Films.
 “But acid had one good film left in it.”
 This one.
 Made between Lieberman’s eco-horror debut Squirm (1976) and his stalker flick Just Before Dawn (1981), Blue Sunshine is a satire of the era’s hippy-to-yuppie shift.
 The title refers to a strain of LSD with a ten-year delay in its full effect, “like a time bomb in the chromosomes.”
 Those who took a hit in 1968 become bald, disco-hating maniacs in 1978.
 The first instance we see involves a man shoving a woman into a roaring fireplace.
 His friend Jerry gets blamed and, though the ‘wrong man’ plot feels too familiar, it’s laced with weird details, laughable shocks, and smart editing by Brian Smedley-Aston (Performance, Girl Stroke Boy).
 As Jerry, Zalman King adds his usual streak of intensity to the film.
 He’s like Crispin Glover’s psychotic older brother.
 Also look for Alice Ghostley, Esmeralda on Bewitched.
-According to music lore, Blue Sunshine served as a recurring visual backdrop for bands playing at CBGBs, suiting the scene’s very anti-disco attitude.
+According to music lore, Blue Sunshine served as a recurring visual backdrop for bands playing at CBGBs, suiting the anti-disco, anti-hippy attitude.

 Brain Damage (1988) dir.
 Frank Henenlotter